Stein's method for functions of multivariate normal random variables: Introduction

 Many standard probability distributions arise naturally as functions of multivariate normal random variables, such as the chi-square ($\chi_{(d)}^2\stackrel{\mathcal{D}}{=}Z_1^2+\cdots+ Z_d^2$), chi, log-normal and $t$-distribution; for further examples see \cite{stuart}.
 Moreover, many widely used statistics arise as functions of asymptotically multivariate normally distributed random variables, such as Pearson's statistic, Friedman's statistic and the popular $D_2$, $D_2^S$ and $D_2^*$ statistics from alignment-free sequence comparison (see \cite{lippert} and \cite{waterman}).
-Also, limiting distributions involving functions of multivariate normal random variables have recently occurred in the context of Malliavin calculus, such as variance-gamma \cite{eichelsbacher} and linear combinations of chi-square random variables \cite{azmooden}.
+Also, limiting distributions involving functions of multivariate normal random variables have recently occurred in the context of Malliavin calculus (the Malliavin-Stein method is described in detail in \cite{np12}), such as variance-gamma \cite{eichelsbacher} and linear combinations of chi-square random variables \cite{aaps17, azmooden}; see also \cite{eden2} for other non-normal limits.

 One of the strengths of Stein's method is that it is readily adapted to other distributions; for a comprehensive overview see \cite{ley}.
-In particular, the method has been extended to many distributions that occur as functions of multivariate normal random variables, such as the chi-square \cite{gaunt chi square}, \cite{luk}, chi \cite{pekoz3}, half-normal \cite{dobler}, variance-gamma \cite{gaunt vg} and products of normal and chi-square random variables \cite{gaunt pn}, \cite{gaunt ngb}.
+In particular, the method has been extended to many distributions that occur as functions of multivariate normal random variables, such as the chi-square \cite{gaunt chi square}, \cite{luk}, chi \cite{pekoz3}, half-normal \cite{dobler}, variance-gamma \cite{gaunt vg}, products of normal and chi-square random variables \cite{gaunt pn, gaunt ngb, gms16} and linear combinations of centered chi-square random variables \cite{aaps19}.

-In adapting Stein's method to these distributions, a Stein equation and bounds on the derivatives of its solution needed to be derived.
-For certain distributions this can be difficult; for example, the non-symmetric variance-gamma distribution \cite{gaunt vg} and product normal distribution \cite{gaunt pn} for which only limited progress has been made towards obtaining bounds for the derivatives of the solution.
-The approach described in this paper (sketched out shortly), which involves considering the multivariate normal Stein equation rather than the distribution's specific Stein equation removes this difficulty by treating all distributions that arise as functions of multivariate normal random variables in one general framework.
+In adapting Stein's method to these distributions, a suitable Stein equation for the distribution needs to be found, together with bounds on the solution and its (lower order) derivatives.
+For certain distributions, despite recent advances (see \cite{dgv15}), this can be difficult; for example, consider the product normal distribution \cite{gaunt pn} for which only limited progress has been made towards obtaining bounds for the derivatives of the solution.
+The approach described in this paper, which involves considering the multivariate normal Stein equation rather than the distribution's specific Stein equation removes this difficulty by treating distributions that arise as functions of multivariate normal random variables in a general framework (see also \cite{aaps17, nps2014} for recent works that derive approximation theorems without directly bounding the solution of the Stein equation for the limit law).